imnana18/group10-final-project/README.md

 ## Overview

-The project aims to develop a robust classification model for assessing fetal health based on various maternal and fetal parameters obtained through cardiotocography (CTG) data.
+The project aims to develop a robust classification model for assessing fetal health based on various fetal parameters obtained through cardiotocography (CTG) data from 2126 babies.
 The model analyzes various features extracted from CTG recordings to accurately classify the health status of the fetus into one of three categories: "normal," "suspect," or "pathological."

+A fetal health app was also created with the developed model, targeting healthcare providers aiming to assist the fetal monitoring process.
+The app successfully displays the CTG data for the searched patient (baby ID) and prints out the fetal health indicator based on the scan results.

+Not implemented here but ideally, the app would be able to record and save CTG information per scan during fetal monitoring to the clinic database.
+Healthcare providers would then be able to search and access CTG scan data with fetal health predictions from the saved patient database.
+More resources for development and an actual clinical setting would be required to implement this.

 ## Goal